What is Final Expense Insurance: Plan Now ‘Cause We’re All The Walking Dead

 How Much Does a Funeral REALLY Cost?

-Well I hate to be the bearer of bad news.
+Unfortunately, it can cost a LOT!
+I hate to be the bearer of bad news.

 …and if you want some music, booze and a couple of cigars, well you are talking a pretty penny ladies and gentleman.

-65% of Canadians choose Cremation over a traditional burial ceremony?
-The good news is, if this is the way you wanna go, it's about 40% cheaper than the time-honoured funeral ceremony.
+"65% of Canadians choose Cremation over a traditional burial ceremony?
+The good news is, if this is the way you wanna go, it's about40% cheaper than the time-honoured funeral ceremony."